alcatrazEscapee/Cordy/docs/language.md

 - `+`, `-`, `*`, `/`: Addition, Subtraction, Multiplication, and Division.
   - Multiplying a `str` and an `int` repeats the string by the int number of times, as in Python.
+  - Multiplying a `list` and an `int` repeats the elements in the list by the int number of times, also as in Python.
+Note that this does not deep copy the elements, be careful with mutable values (see `**` instead).
   - Addition with `str` will convert other arguments to a string and concatenate them.
   - `/` for integers and complex numbers is floor division, rounding to negative infinity.
 - `**`: Exponentiation
   - With integral arguments, `a ** b` computes `a` raised to the power of `b`.
+  - With a `list` and an `int`, this performs a deep copy on the elements of the list by the int number of times.
 - `%`: Modulo / String formatting.
   - With integer arguments, `a % b` computes the mathematical modulo `a mod b` and will always return a value in `[0, b)`.
   - When `a` is a string, this behaves like Python's string formatting `%` operator.